Swap76/Learn-Deno/docs/deno/index.md

 ## Browser-compatible events

-Deno uses bowser-compatible APIs.
+Deno uses browser-compatible APIs.
 One of the most exciting additions to the Deno API is a window object, making server-side modules even more compatible with client-side modules.
 Compatibility with the browser, where possible, is one of Deno’s primary goals.
 This helps full-stack developers reduce context switching and making learning the two technologies easier.

 ## Built-in testing library